 Other Factors to Consider

 Traditionally, compression socks were used by medical professionals for patients recovering from surgery or due to serious medical conditions.
-Currently their versatility allow for use with many different activities including athletics, work and everyday wear.
-Compression socks come in many shapes, colors and designs allowing for style and comfort while achieving the goal they were set out for.
+Currently, their versatility allows for use with many different activities including athletics, work, and everyday wear.
+Compression socks come in many shapes, colors, and designs allowing for style and comfort while achieving the goal they were set out for.
 Compression socks are made from different materials which allow for breathability and comfort both in warm and cold climates.

 Frequently Asked Questions